nathnael-demeke/javaChatApp/README.md

 - 53 --- sending the profile picture
 - 12  --- sending the profile names
 - 19 ---- sending messages between each-other

+  Methods implemented for GUI.class

+- isServer ---- you need to set this to true if you are using serverSideApp
+- setProfileName ---- we use this method to set the name of the user on the navJpanel(the green bar)